adityosnrost/fosampleaz/README.md

 1. Load the database with sample table and data.

 We have provided the sample .sql file [here](Deployment/fodbscript.sql).
-You can either your SQL Server Management Studio or Query Editor (in Azure Portal) to execute the SQL file as can be seen in the diagram.
+You can either your SQL Server Management Studio or [Query Editor (in Azure Portal)](https://docs.microsoft.com/en-us/azure/azure-sql/database/connect-query-portal) to execute the SQL file as can be seen in the diagram.
 ![Query Editor Portal](images/query-editor-portal.png)

+**You might need to explicitly [allow your client ip address on the SQL Server firewall.](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart)**

 2. Granting Logic App permission to send email thru your Office 365 account.
 ![Logicapp Email Auth](images/logicapp-email-auth.png)